JadeWang96/interview/README_en.md

 * When all meet the needs, use the method you are most familiar with

 > The comparison, advantages and disadvantages of multi-process and multi-thread come from: [multi-thread or multi-process selection and difference](https://blog.csdn.net/lishenglong666/article/details/8557215)

+##### Race Condition

+A race condition is an undesirable situation that occurs when a device or system attempts to perform two or more operations at the same time, but because of the nature of the device or system, the operations must be done in the proper sequence to be done correctly.

+In computer memory or storage, a race condition may occur if commands to read and write a large amount of data are received at almost the same instant, and the machine attempts to overwrite some or all of the old data while that old data is still being read.

+In computing environments, race conditions can be prevented by serialization of memory or storage access.
+This means if read and write commands are received close together, the read command is executed and completed first by default.

+In a network, a race condition may occur if two users attempt to access an available channel at the same instant, and neither computer receives notification the channel is occupied before the system grants access. -> a priority schemed

+##### Paging

+Paging is a memory management scheme that eliminates the need for contiguous allocation of physical memory.

+This scheme permits the physical address space of a process to be non – contiguous.

+##### Demand paging

+Demand paging is identical to the paging system with swapping.
+In demand paging, a page is delivered into the memory on demand i.e., only when a reference is made to a location on that page.

+Demand paging combines the feature of simple paging and implement virtual memory as it has a large virtual memory.
+Lazy swapper concept is implemented in demand paging in which a page is not swapped into the memory unless it is required.

+##### Segmentation

+Segmentation is the arrangement of memory management.

+According to the segmentation the logical address space is a collection of segments.
+Each segment has a name and length.
+Each logical address have two quantities segment name and the segment offset, for simplicity we use the segment number in place of segment name.

+##### Thrashing

+Thrashing occurs when a computer's virtual memory resources are overused, leading to a constant state of paging and page faults, inhibiting most application-level processing.

+This causes the performance of the computer to degrade or collapse.
+The situation can continue indefinitely until either the user closes some running applications or the active processes free up additional virtual memory resources.

 ### Linux kernel synchronization